reginasar/stripe82_cutouts_and_mocks/README.md

 python mk_imfit_sim_beta.py
 ```

 5) **Get back/foreground frames**.
-In case you don't want to re-use the frames of the observed galaxies, you should download a new set of frames with:
+In case you don't want to re-use the frames of the observed galaxies, you should download a new set of frames by running `bash download_bg_frames.sh` in a terminal.

-Open a terminal and run `bash download_bg_frames.sh`.
 This will create a 'frames_bg' directory and download the frames inside it (96G total).

 Otherwise skip this step and just set the bg_frames option in the config file to be the path of the observed frames used earlier.